Skip to Content

 Gridlock on Fifth AvenuePhoto: Bess Adler

-For members of the board, four years of inaction (and counting) through multiple mayors shows a lack of will to stand up to retail interests and do the right thing.
+For members of the board, four years (and counting) of inaction through two and potentially three different mayors shows a lack of will to stand up to retail interests and do the right thing.

 "The current administration would rather measure ten times and cut once,” said Lavingia.
 "There are plans and proposals that have been on the shelf for years, and would take between one and two months to implement.
 I think there’s just an appetite for quicker changes."